How to protect your startup brand from unauthorized use?

 - Bills and invoices for each year when you used the mark.

-- Proofs in the form of leaflets, newspaper ads, flyers, or anything that serves as a proof of mass distribution.
+- Proofs in the form of leaflets, newspaper ads, flyers, or anything that serves as proof of mass distribution.

 - Digital media presence like websites and other publications that promote services/products with the brand name.

-- Any form of non-printed materials of advertising like radio ads, TV/Internet ads, and social media videos, etc.
+- Any form of non-printed materials of advertising like radio ads, TV/Internet ads, social media videos, etc.

 - The government registration certificate of the mark is also strong evidence.

-It is recommended to keep the proof of use date and brand name used in the financial transactions supporting the usage.
+It is recommended to keep proof of use date and brand name used in the financial transactions supporting the usage.
 The implications of allowing the forged brand name to be used in the market can be very serious.

 It can dilute your brand due to the substandard quality of the product being offered under your brand name.
 If your startup is looking to raise money from external sources then you better ensure that your brand name is not associated with sub-par stuff that can hamper your growth.